Bring home rewards (and coupons) in the myPurina app.Download App

 They can recommend the best course of action, such as feeding your pet smaller, more frequent meals of nutrient-dense food.
 This will help ensure your canine companion gets the nutrition they need.

-What to Do If Your Dog Vomits After Eating
+What to Do if Your Dog Vomits After Eating

 If your dog throws up after eating, here are some ways to provide care: